bonitasoft/bonita-doc/.github/PULL_REQUEST_TEMPLATE.md

 # If applied, this commit will...
 ():

+# Commit title must NOT exceed 80 characters, for readability in Github interface
 # Commit title MUST respect the following format: <type>(<scope>): <subject>
 #
 # <Type> is the nature of the change.
 Can be a value in (feat, fix, style, refactor, ...)